Last updated on May 11th, 2022

 What was your experience in Iceland?
 Let us know!

 Northern lights Aurora Borealis activity over the road in winter Finland, Lapland.

-None of the women on our call had been to Finland, but JourneyWoman writer Toby Saltzman will be sharing her thoughts on the Northern Lights in Finland in an upcoming article in July.
-Toby says: “One of the world’s best places to see the Northern Lights is Inari, in Finnish Lapland.
+None of the women on our call had been to Finland, but travel writer Toby Saltzman told us: “One of the world’s best places to see the Northern Lights is Inari, in Finnish Lapland.
 Travel north of Finland’s capital, Helsinki, to Inari, which lies about 265 km or 165 miles north of the Arctic Circle for the brilliant thrill of night colours.”

 - If you go to Iceland, find a hotel outside of Reykjavik, hire a car and sit in the thermal pools and not pay a penny for it – Fi